andgordio/mockupless/docs/Courses/InteractionBasics/Conditionals/equality.md

 Using 3 equal signs for equality may look like an overkill, but single equal sign has a very different meaning in javascript, and two equal signs just don't look fancy enough (and may lead to some unexpected behavior).
 :::

+#### 👐 Hands-on

-To test this, download the [file](https://firebasestorage.googleapis.com/v0/b/mockupless.appspot.com/o/conditions%2Fequality-1.html.zip?alt=media&token=a97ad90b-f3e5-451e-8dd6-38b2fec4441c), open it in Chrome, use Vue devtools to change the value of `currentScreen` to `"explore"` or `"profile"`.
+To test this, download the [sample file](./../../../course-files/interaction-basics/conditionals-equality-1.html.zip), open it in Chrome, use Vue devtools to change the value of `currentScreen` to `"explore"` or `"profile"`.
 Note, that devtools expect you to use double quotes when you change the value in browser:

 ![Changing value in Vue devtools](./images/equality-1.gif)